-In Geneva, representatives from the Holy See and the U.S. recently differed on the need for a declaration protecting homosexual rights.
+In Geneva, representatives from the Holy See and the United States differed today on the need for a declaration protecting homosexual rights.
 The Obama administration introduced a declaration that pledged to end discrimination against homosexuals around the world.
-But a Vatican spokesman noted that the language of the statement is problematic.
+But a Vatican spokesman at the U.N.
+Human Rights Council noted that the language of the statement is problematic.